Sandesh (magazine): First Revival of the magazine

-Revival by Satyajit Ray
+Second Revival by Satyajit Ray

 In 1961, the magazine was revived under the editorialship of Satyajit Ray, the film director (also the grandson of the founder Upendrakishore Ray and son of Sukumar Ray); and Subhas Mukhopadhyay, a poet.
 Many of Satyajit Ray's writings were first published in this magazine.
 One of his most famous stories for the magazine was "Bankubabur Bandhu" ("Banku Babu's Friend" or "Mr. Banku's Friend"), a Bengali science fiction story he had written in 1962 and which gained popularity among Bengalis in the early 1960s.
 Ray also introduced his characters Feluda and Professor Shonku in short stories he wrote for Sandesh.

 In 1963, when the magazine faced a financial crunch, Satyajit Ray formed a non-profit literary co-operative, Sukumar Sahitya Samavaya Samity Ltd., with some like-minded friends and relatives, and this co-operative has since been running the magazine.
 Satyajit's aunt, the writer Leela Majumdar became the honorary joint editor of the magazine in place of Sri Subhas Mukhopadhyay.
 Upeendrakishore's daughter Punyalata Chakraborty offered the magazine free accommodation at her house at 172/3, Rashbehari Avenue; and the magazine is even now operating from this address.

 From 1974, Satyajit's cousin (and Punyalata's daughter) Nalini Das became honorary joint editor of the magazine.
 She was in effect the executive editor of the magazine from 1963, while her husband Asokananda Das was the honorary publisher.
 In 1992-93, the magazine faced a crisis when Satyajit Ray, Nalini Das and Asokananda Das all died within a period of 14 months.
 From 1994, Leela Majumdar also became too ill to be able to continue as the executive editor.